BadDNA/seqcap/README.md

 1. we have moved the code within this repository here from a private repository that I (BCF) maintain for the development portions of this project.
-You should generally be happy about this, beacuse it has allowed use to do a fair amount of housekeeping.
+You should generally be happy about this, beacuse it has allowed us to do a fair amount of housekeeping.
 If you believe a program is missing that may be in this private repository, please let me know, and I'll attempt to move it over.

-2. we have an updated workflow for a number of the steps detailed below (particularly the initial steps of UCE location and probe design.  when the time comes, we will tag pertinent files in the current repo, and then move in the new bits.
+2. we have an updated workflow for a number of the steps detailed below, particularly the initial steps of UCE location and probe design.
+When the time comes, we will tag pertinent files in the current repo, and then move in the new bits.